Cosmic homogeneity: the effect of redshift-space distortions and bias and cosmological constraints: Cosmological Estimation

-Figure~\ref{fig:sig} shows the constraints on the physical matter density \(\omega_m\) and its comparison with the CMB value as a function of the minimum angular scale \(\theta_{min}\) used in the analysis.
+Figure~\ref{fig:sig_mock} shows the constraints on the physical matter density \(\omega_m\) and its comparison with the true input value assumed in the mock catalogues, as a function of the minimum angular scale \(\theta_{min}\).
 The top panel shows that the best-fit \(\omega_m\) values obtained from MCMC fits to the correlation dimension \(D_2\), with red points and error bars representing the measurements and their uncertainties.
-The dashed lines indicate the Planck 2018 CMB constraint on \(\omega_m\).
-The bottom panel shows the corresponding tension in units of standard deviation \(\sigma\) relative to the CMB constraint.
-Shaded regions mark the \(0.5\sigma\), \(1\sigma\), and \(2\sigma\) confidence levels.
-For the sake of example, for $\theta_{min} = 1.25^o$ we obtain a constraint of \(\omega_{m} (\theta_{min} = 1.25^o) = 0.142^{+0.014}_{-0.022}\) from our data, which is in excellent agreement with the Planck CMB result, $\omega_{m} = 0.1434 \pm 0.0020$, with a discrepancy of only \(0.2\sigma\).
+The solid lines indicate the true input value of \(\omega_m\) assumed in the mock catalogues.

+Moreover in order to quantify the agreement between the inferred $\omega_m$ from the LIN model and the true input value, we define a tension metric:

+where $\mu_{\mathrm{D}_2}$ and $\sigma_{\mathrm{D}_2}$ are the mean and uncertainty of $\omega_m$ from our analysis, and $\mu_{\mathrm{true}}$ is the true input value.
+We evaluate this tension as a function of angular scale to understand the scale-dependent influence of non-linearities on cosmological parameter estimation.